Hvad er FN’s Global Compact?

 Will I automatically join if I am part of GCDK’s SBTi peer learning group?

-No – your company will need to officially apply to become part of the initiative whether or not you are a part of our Science Based Targets peer learning group.
+No – your company will need to formally apply to become part of the program whether or not you are a part of our Science Based Targets peer learning group.

 How do I choose which capacity building track to take part in?